The Fifth Kingdom - Chapter 11

 A recent paper by Paulus et al. (2003 - see references) gives further insight into what is going on in decaying plant litter.
 Using a particle filtration technique, these authors isolated no fewer than 1365 isolates, representing 112-141 morphotaxa, from 8 leaves of Neolitsea delabata in the tropical forests of Queensland.

+Other special substrates have evoked their own suites of specialized fungi: keratin is attacked by some of the Onygenales (Ascomycetes) and their anamorphs; wood by many Aphyllophorales and some Agaricales.
+Extreme physical conditions (see fire, above) have selected specialist fungi which, by evolving the ability to cope with high or low temperatures, or low water activity, have essentially escaped from competition, and gained access to untapped food supplies.
+Some fungi are the most osmotolerant organisms known (see Chapter 20).
+The cycling of anamorph and teleomorph, which I mention many times in connection with plant disease fungi in Chapters 4 and 12, is often largely a matter of their response to specific ecological conditions, which turn on and off large segments of the genome.
+The fungal ecology of sewage, compost, mushroom beds, agricultural and forest soils, naturally decomposing plant remains, some cheeses, bread, wine and beer, crops in the field and after harvest, the air, the space between your toes, and the tissues of immune-deficient or immune-suppressed people: all can be the subjects of worthwhile, and even important, studies of fungal ecology.
 Many of the food webs illustrated in ecology textbooks miss out more than half of the organisms involved in the transfer of energy and nutrients.
 They often stress macroscopic organisms, while omitting microscopic organisms such as the saprobic and mycorrhizal fungi.
 This neglect is unfortunate, especially since we now appreciate that microorganisms, being at the base of food webs, provide nutrients and mutualistic symbionts for almost all plants and animals.
 The basic links in terrestrial food webs lie in the soil which is, of course, where a huge number of fungi still live.
 Every attempt to understand trophic systems must start and finish with soil organisms.
 And surely the fungi are among the most important of those.

 Most of the situations I have described in this chapter are small or localized.
 If we consider the macroscopic fungi, and their roles in such extensive ecosystems as forests, we find that the state of fungal ecology is relatively primitive, meaning that we simply don't know very much about how those fungi act and interact under natural conditions.
 If you doubt this, you could explore the mycological literature for information on where to find morels (in my opinion, the best of all edible fungi).
 You will be led a merry dance, from old apple orchards and dead elms to recently burned forests.
 Until relatively recently, no-one even seemed to know whether morels were mycorrhizal or not (my understanding is that they are opportunistic saprobes, exploiting new substrates then fading away, only to appear somewhere else when new food sources present themselves).